 This pressure on the nerve can result in pain, tingling, or numbness in the middle back and in areas where the affected nerve travels, such as the legs.

 Osteoarthritis (OA) is a degenerative joint disease.
 It occurs when the cartilage covering your joints breaks down, causing bones to rub together.
-According to the Centers for Disease Control and Prevention (CDC), 30 million adults have OA in the United States.
-It’s a leading cause of disability in adult Americans.
+According to the Centers for Disease Control and Prevention (CDC),

 The older a person is, the more likely they are to experience back pain.
 According to the American Association of Retired Persons, back pain is most likely to occur in 30- to 50-year-olds.
 The aging process naturally wears on the body, including thinning bones, reduction in muscle mass, and a reduction of fluid between joints in the spine.
 All these things can cause back pain.